ha5ha6/judy_blog/_pages/biavar.md

 $$\hat{\mu}=\frac{1}{N} \sum_i^N x_i$$

-and a naive sample variance, which was derived from Maximum Likelihood method in the case of Gaussian distribution
+and a naive sample variance, which can be derived from Maximum Likelihood method in the case of Gaussian distribution

 $$\hat{\sigma}^2=\frac{1}{N} \sum_i^N (x_i-\hat{\mu})^2$$